-Table 2 presents the top 20 most cited works.
+Table 2 presents the top 20 most cited works (as of 10/12/2022, the day the search was conducted).
 The paper with the most citations is "Shaping the DT for design and production engineering" (Schleich et al., 2017) with a total of 644 citations.
 Nevertheless, after the filtering process shown in Figure 1, this paper was not included in this systematic review as it is not directly related to bridges.
-The paper included in this systematic review with more citations is "Structural Health Monitoring Using Wireless Sensor Networks: A Comprehensive Survey" (Noel et al., 2017) with a total number of 273 citations.
+The paper included in this systematic review with the most citations is the second in the list, "Structural Health Monitoring Using Wireless Sensor Networks: A Comprehensive Survey" (Noel et al., 2017) with a total number of 273 citations in Scopus.